 Show Formulas enabled - just click to disable

-The reason Show Formulas can be accidentally enabled is because it has the keyboard shortcut (Control `) that a user might unknowingly type.
-Try Control ` in a worksheet to see how it works.
-You'll see you can quickly toggles all formulas on and off.
+The reason Show Formulas can be accidentally enabled is because it has a keyboard shortcut (Control +`) that a user might accidentally type.
+Try typing Control + ` in a worksheet to see how it works.
+You should see formulas toggled on and off each time you use the shortcut.

 Show Formulas toggles the display of every formula in a worksheet.
 If you are having trouble with a single formula, the problem isn't Show Formulas.
 Instead, Excel probably thinks the formula is text.
 Read on for more information.